HungOnBlog/thorr/README.md

 - [ ] Build Github Action for Thorr
 - [ ] Web UI for Thorr
 - [ ] Helm chart for Thorr

+## Contributing

+I would love to see your ideas for Thorr.
+Please feel free to open an issue or a pull request or adding issues. 🥰🥰

+You should follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) convention when writing commit messages.

+## License

+Thorr is licensed under the MIT License.
+See [LICENSE](LICENSE) for the full license text.